 After a time, I had accumulated binders of hand-written notes, sketches and computations (this was in the days before home computers) but grew increasingly occupied by the pressures of building my land survey business and raising a young family.
 Gradually, my research fell by the wayside.
 In September 2012, I became semi-retired and came across all my neglected papers while setting up my home office for part-time consultancy work.
 Today, the difference between those early years working with drawing film and a protractor, log tables, and scale rules is that I am a world away from the fantastic capabilities of the modern computer, enabling me to work more efficiently and accurately.

 The decision to be made was how to present this work comprehensively and accurately to promote discussion and further research.
 Consequently, self-publishing in the form of an e-book would not be suitable, but the idea of a blog format became much more appealing.
-I am adding to the work at my own pace, using pages for the primary data and adding stuff regularly using posts.
+I would be adding to the work at my own pace, using pages for the primary data and adding stuff regularly using posts.
 This has the attraction of being involved with the readers and gaining feedback comments.
 Once the posts have been edited and commented on, they may be moved to an appropriate page.

 Being well aware of the many problems, such as the lack of documentary or archaeological evidence for the intentional alignment of ancient sites and the archaeological establishment’s valid criticisms of research in this field, I have given much thought to the standards adopted in this work and hope that it may be seen as a sincere and unbiased effort to shed some light on what has become one of the most controversial fields in fringe studies.